-If you are at an early stage of your business, you should consider whether or not you even need a supplier.
-If you choose to manufacture your own products, or write your own code, it is called vertical integration.
+If you are at an early stage of your business, you should consider whether you need a supplier or if there are certain things you can supply on your own.
+If you choose to manufacture your own products–or write your own code–it is called vertical integration.
 Vertical integration makes sense if you can make the product cheaper and/or with higher quality than a supplier would be able to.
 This all obviously depends on what industry you operate in and what kinds of products you offer.
 However, if you are familiar with Henry Ford and the benefits of the assembly line, you understand the importance of specialization.
 Even if you can produce the product yourself at a cheaper price, your business will suffer if customers aren’t getting the quality they are paying for.

 Considering the supplier structure in your industry is also very important.
 If you are the only buyer, for example, with several suppliers, you can demand lower prices and control things a bit better.
 The opposite is also true: one supplier and several buyers means they set the terms and you become a price taker.
 Remember as well that if buyers place too much downward pressure on prices, something is going to suffer.

 This very well may be the most important factor.
 Without it, neither company will operate at their full potential.
 Trust can be challenging, especially if you are sourcing overseas and lack familiarity with the laws, customs, and culture.
 Language, for example, can be a significant factor in itself.
 If you can’t call your supplier up and have a direct conversation when you need to, it can cause serious risks.
 I’ve had several clients here in Utah run into this issue.
 It often makes much more sense to buy from a warehouse in Thailand or China.
 However, few people know the language, and unless your supplier knows English, communication challenges may make things more difficult down the line.

 Another thing that can help with trust is having an equity position.
 Many large retailers have significant equity stakes in their supplies, which naturally aligns incentives.